krisbrud/Go-heisen/README.md

 # Go-heisen
 Elevator Project for TTK4145 Real Time Programming at NTNU

+## How to run
+Run `make simulators` from the root of the project directory to run the system with two nodes.
+This requires `GNU Make` to be installed.

 ## Design decisions:
 - Random Unique IDs for every order:
     - Makes it possible to differentiate a new order from the one that was completed a minute ago